Search for:

 online feedback forms

 .
-CCC will take reasonable steps to ensure that its existing feedback processes are accessible to individuals with disabilities upon request.
+Reasonable steps will be taken to ensure that its existing feedback processes are accessible to individuals with disabilities upon request.

-If an individual with a disability is accompanied by a guide dog or other service animal, CCC will ensure that the individual is permitted to enter any CCC premise with the service animal and to keep the service animal with them unless the service animal is otherwise excluded by law.
-Where a service animal is excluded by law, CCC will ensure that other measures are available to enable the individual with a disability to obtain, use and benefit from the organization’s goods and services.
+If an individual with a disability is accompanied by a guide dog or other service animal, Crohn's and Colitis Canada will ensure that the individual is permitted to enter any of the organization's premises with the service animal and to keep the service animal with them unless the service animal is otherwise excluded by law.
+Where a service animal is excluded by law, the organization will ensure that other measures are available to enable the individual with a disability to obtain, use and benefit from the organization’s goods and services.
 The service animal must be under the care and control of the individual at all times.

-If an individual with a disability is accompanied by a support person, CCC will ensure that both individuals are permitted to enter any CCC premise and that the individual with a disability is not prevented from having access to the support person.
-CCC may require an individual with a disability to be accompanied by a support person when in its premises, but only if a support person is necessary to protect the health & safety of the individual with a disability or the health and/or safety of others on premise.
+If an individual with a disability is accompanied by a support person, Crohn's and Colitis Canada will ensure that both individuals are permitted to enter any of the organization's premises and that the individual with a disability is not prevented from having access to the support person.
+Crohn's and Colitis Canada may require an individual with a disability to be accompanied by a support person when in its premises, but only if a support person is necessary to protect the health & safety of the individual with a disability or the health and/or safety of others on premise.

 Employment